-- (3) Select Institution [Enter]
+(3) Select Institution [Enter]

-- (a) Enter the "SUPER" password.

-- (b) Type in:
+- (a) Enter the "SUPER" password. - (b) Type in:

-71 Printed on graphic report

-Name NHANES Yes

-Lab Director No

-Address NCHS No

-Maryland

-Phone No

-Instrument AJ47275 No

-AK04023

-AK04024
+graphic report Yes Name NHANES Lab Director Brenda Lewis No Address NCHS No Maryland Phone 301-436-7080 No Instrument AJ47275 No AK04023 AK04024

 - (4) Select Communication Def.
-Enter the SUPERVISOR PASSWORD, "XXX" Select, Host Computer Definition - (a) Use [Enter] or arrow keys to move to the appropriate field. - (b) Type in the following information where necessary and use the spacebar to choose between the responses.
+Enter the SUPERVISOR PASSWORD, "super."
+Select Host Computer Definition. - (a) Use [Enter] or arrow keys to move to the appropriate field.

+(b) Type in the following information where necessary and use the space bar to choose between the responses.
 Press [F10] to save and [Esc] to return to previous screen.

-Yes Retics transmission No
+HMX Host Mode Yes Retics transmission No

-8 Overall Retics No
+Timeout (secs) 8 Overall Retics No

-9600 Graphics No
+Baud rate 9600 Graphics No

-none DF5 No
+Parity none DF5 No

-1 DF6 No
+Stop bits 1 DF6 No

-Yes
+Handshake Yes

-Enable Spooler Yes
+Block size Enable Spooler Yes

 Replace NULL by SP No

+Graphic transmission No

-No
+DF1 No

-8 9600 none 1 Yes No No No No No 8 Overall Retics 9600 Graphics none DF5 1 DF6 Yes Enable Spooler Replace NULL by SP No No No No No No